jakobib/swib2012/slides.md

         _:pa lib:isInactiveBecause ?reason .

-## Loans and reservations

-= links between library patrons and documents held by libraries.

-## Loans and reservations
+## 3. Loans and reservations: What information?

-Each loan or reservation is a (possibly n-ary) relation between document and patron.
+Each loan or reservation combines information about

-* Which patron
-* Which document
-* Current state
-* Additional properties
+I) a library patron
+II) a document held by a library
+III) a current state of the loan or reservation
+IV) additional properties such as:

-  * Date issued
+    * date issued
-  * Number or renewals
+    * number or renewals
-  * Possibility to cancel and/or renew
-  * Place to fulfill the request
+    * where to pick up the document
     * ...

-## Loans and reservations: which document?
+## II) A document held by a library

 * Patron might be interested in a specific work or edition
 * Most loans are about a specific copy

-## Loans and reservations: which document?
+## II) A document held by a library

 * Patron might be interested in a specific work or edition
 * Most loans are about a specific copy

 * Problem already addressed in DAIA ontology

          [ a bibo:Document ] daia:exemplar [ a frbr:Item ] .

 * At least two URIs for each request:

     * URI of the patron originally requested
-    * URI of the document the patron finally got
+    * URI of the document the patron finally gets

-## Loans and reservations:

-## Document status
+## III) Current document status for loan or reservation

-The current relation between a particular document and a particular patron.
+Relation between a particular document and a particular patron:

 0. no relation
 1. reserved (the document is not accesible for the patron yet, but it will be)